alash3al/go-smtpsrv/README.md

 Introduction
 ---
-I wanted a way to bring email as a first class citezen in go.
+I wanted a way to bring email as a first class citizen in go.
 I modeled the api much like the http package.
 There were a few translation errors that I'm still trying to work out, things that are harder due to the fact that smtp is a stateful protocol.
 I'd welcome feedback on this.